-Considering the Petition to Initiate Reciprocal Discipline Proceedings filed by the Office of Disciplinary Counsel and the record filed herein, it is ordered that respondent, Quenton I. White, also known as Q. Irwin White, Louisiana Bar Roll number 17426, be and he hereby is disbarred, effective as of the finality of this judgment.
+Considering the Petition to Initiate Reciprocal Discipline Proceedings filed by the Office of Disciplinary Counsel and the record filed herein, it is ordered that respondent, Everett H. Mechem, Louisiana Bar Roll number 14521, be and he hereby is disbarred.
 His name shall be stricken from the roll of attorneys, and his license to practice law in the State of Louisiana shall be revoked.